 List all packages

 3. List of Running Grunt Commands

 Gruntfile.js is located in the theme’s root directory and contains preconfigured Grunt tasks.
 Below is a short description of each task and the command to run them.

-Conversions uses Composer packages for PHP linting with the WordPress Coding Standards.
+Conversions uses Composer for autoloading and PHP linting with the WordPress Coding Standards.
 Conversions has customized a few sniffs in the WPCS ruleset to allow for more modern syntax.
 You can find the custom ruleset in the

 phpcs.xml file located in the root directory.
 The following explains how to get started with Composer.